 When you think of a website, you think of a hub of content that displays articles, videos, and animations.
 People take weeks or months to create and develop the perfect website which they believe will help generate revenue, boost their online presence, and cultivate relationships.
 According to global statistics, as of January 2020, approximately 1.74 billion websites are running on the internet with 4 billion+ estimated daily visitors.
 This may suggest that as a society, we have moved on from using paper and instead absorb information online, heading in a greener direction.
 However, that is not completely the case.
-The energy that is needed to run these websites and the online traffic they receive both heavily impact the environment, and this impact is increasing each year which many business leaders are oblivious to.
+The energy that is needed to run these websites and the online traffic they receive both heavily impact the environment, and this impact is increasing each year which many business leaders are oblivious to these which are the environmental impact of websites.

 One of the popular websites in the world, Netflix, accounted for 300m tonnes of carbon dioxide globally.
 This is equal to how much Spain emits every year.